genesys-samples/DialogFlowCXandAgentAssist/content/010-GenesysAndGooglePartnership/_index.md

 ---
-title: "El partnershop de Genesys y Google Cloud"
+title: "The Genesys and Google Cloud Partnership"
 chapter: true
 weight: 10
 ---

-# El partnership de Genesys y Google Cloud
+# The Genesys and Google Cloud Partnership

-Aquí, en Genesys, llevamos tiempo estrechando nuestra relación con Google Cloud.
-Y las ofertas conjuntas que traemos se extienden mucho más allá del alcance de este taller que haremos hoy.
-De hecho, Genesys y Google Cloud tienen un acuerdo de co-innovación. ¿Qué significa eso exactamente?
-Significa que nuestras dos empresas trabajarán juntas para crear nuevos productos que ayuden a las empresas a transformarse en experiencias centradas en las personas.
-Nuestros esfuerzos irán evolucionando, pero estamos empezando por centrarnos en estas áreas clave:
+Here at Genesys, we have been growing our relationship with Google Cloud for some time.
+And the joint offerings that we bring together extend much further than the extent of this workshop that we will do today.
+As a matter of fact, Genesys and Google Cloud have a co-innovation agreement.
+What does that mean exactly?
+That means that our two companies will work together to create new products that will help businesses transform into people-centric experiences.
+Our efforts will evolve, but are starting out by looking at these key areas:

-- Orquestación del viaje del cliente
+- Customer journey orchestration
-- Atención al cliente automatizada con IoT y servicio al cliente integrados
+- Automated customer care with integrated IoT and customer service
-- Satisfacción predictiva del cliente utilizando Genesys con Google Cloud AI
+- Predictive customer satisfaction using Genesys with Google Cloud AI
-- Autenticación multifactor impulsada por IA con verificación de geolocalización
+- AI-driven multi-factor authentication with geolocation verification
-- Canales conversacionales únicos desde Google Cloud Search, Google Cloud Maps y otros servicios de Google Cloud.
+- Unique conversational channels from Google Cloud Search, Google Cloud Maps and other Google Cloud services

-Este es el futuro.
-Si le preocupa más lo que está ocurriendo hoy, también tenemos una buena lista para usted:
+So that's the future.
+If you're more concerned with what's happening today, we've got quite a list for you there as well:

-- Google Cloud TTS integrado en Genesys Architect
+- Google Cloud TTS integrated into Genesys Architect
-- Google Cloud Dialogflow ES (es la versión anterior de Dialogflow CX)
+- Google Cloud Dialogflow ES (this is the older version of Dialogflow CX)

-Y por supuesto, lo que estamos cubriendo hoy...
+And of course, what we are covering today...

 - Google Cloud Dialogflow CX
-- Genesys Agent Assist con tecnología Google Cloud CCAI
+- Genesys Agent Assist Powered by Google Cloud CCAI